Women's education in the United States: 18th century

-1727: The French-speaking Sisters of the Order of Saint Ursula, founded the Ursuline Academy for women in the French colony of Louisiana.
-Located in New Orleans, it is both the oldest continuously operating school for girls and the oldest Catholic school in the United States.
+1727: The Ursuline Academy, the oldest continuously-operating school for girls in the United States, was founded in 1727 by the Sisters of the Order of Saint Ursula, in New Orleans.
+The Academy included the first free school for women, and offered the first classes for female African-American slaves, free women of color, and Native Americans.

-1742: German-speaking Moravians in Pennsylvania established the first all-girls boarding school in America, the Bethlehem Female Seminary to serve the Moravian community in and near Bethlehem.
+1742: German-speaking Moravians in Pennsylvania established the first all-girls boarding school in America, the Bethlehem Female Seminary, to serve the Moravian community in and near Bethlehem.
 In 1863 it became a college.
 In 1913 it became Moravian Seminary and College for Women.
 Historians accept Moravian as the oldest—though not continuously operational because of its current co-ed status—specifically female institute of higher learning in the United States.

-1746: Following the path of the German speaking Moravians, Linden Hall, the oldest continuously operated all girls high school was founded.
-With its original Moravian roots, the school continued to center around the Moravian religion until the late 20th century when it became non-denominational.
-It has stayed grade school and continuously operates today.
-It is now a boarding and day school for girls in grades six through twelve.

-1772: Salem Academy and College began as a school for young girls in 1772 in the Moravian town of Salem, North Carolina which had been established just six years earlier by Moravian missionaries.
-It is the oldest educational institution for both girls and women in the United States.

 1783: Washington College in Chestertown, Maryland, appointed the first women instructors at any American college.
 Elizabeth Callister Peale and Sarah Callister taught painting and drawing.

 19th century

-1803: Bradford Academy in Bradford, Massachusetts was the first higher educational institution to admit women in Massachusetts.
-It was founded as a co-educational institution, but became exclusively for women in 1837.

 1826: The first American public high schools for girls were opened in New York and Boston.

 1828: The South Carolina Female Collegiate Institute was founded in Columbia, South Carolina.

 1829: The first public examination of an American girl in geometry was held.

-1831: As a private institution in 1831, Mississippi College became the first coeducational college in the United States to grant a degree to a woman.
-In December 1831 it granted degrees to two women, Alice Robinson and Catherine Hall.
+1831: As a private institution in 1831, Mississippi College became the first coeducational college in the United States to grant degrees to women; in December 1831 it granted degrees to two women, Alice Robinson and Catherine Hall.